JunYouLim/junyou_tripadvisor.js/README.md

 ## How to call functions, parameters required

 1. addAttraction(name, location)

 Purpose: Adds a new attraction to the system.

 How to call:

 trip.addAttraction("Sentosa Island", "Singapore");

 Parameters:

-name (string) – the name of the attraction location (string) – the city or country
+name (string) – the name of the attraction

+location (string) – the city or country

+Returns: Confirmation message that the attraction was added.

 2. viewAllAttractions()
 Purpose: Returns a list of all attractions.